-Start With an Existing System
+Customize an Existing System

-This type of planner lets you mix and match the components you want and leave out those you don’t.
+This type of planner lets you mix and match the components you want and leave out those you don’t need.
 If you purchase a special hole-punch and additional discs, you can also print your own pages or add any existing documents to your planner.

 With printables, you download and print the pages yourself.
-Since you’re picking the paper, your choices of color and quality are far wider than they would be with a regular planner, and you can bind them however you like.
+Since you’re picking the paper, your choices of color and quality are far wider than they would be with a regular planner.
+You can also bind them however you like.
 Punch the pages and add them to an old-school binder, or have them bound at a copy shop.

 Cut and Paste